itsmillertim3/perform2021/labs/lab01/01_DeployDynatrace.md

-## Instrumenting Kubernetes with Dynatrace
+## Instrument Kubernetes with Dynatrace

-In this exercise we will install the Dynatrace Operator.
+This lab guide will deploy the Dynatrace Operator and Dynatrace integration for Kubernetes.

 ### 1. Deploy Dynatrace